raspberrypilearning/raspberry-pi-fix-noobs/en/step_4.md

 + The unix command for deleting a file is 'rm'.
 You can try deleting the file:

 ~~~
-rm lxdepanel
+rm lxpanel
 ~~~

-but you won't be able to do it as the 'pi' user.
+but you won't be able to do it as the 'pi' user because you don't have permission.
+This makes it harder to accidentally delete something important.

 + Run the same command as a superuser: